causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.API.md

 This allows users to:

-- **Discover dataset routes:** Retrieve the full category tree exposed by the EIA API and identify dataset leaf paths (for example, `electricity/sales/retail`) that define related time series
+- **Discover dataset routes.** Retrieve the full category tree exposed by the EIA API and identify dataset leaf paths (e.g., `electricity/retail-sales`) that define related time series

-- **Identify available metrics:** Extract the measurable variables (referred to as metrics in the EIA API) for each dataset, such as total revenue, number of customers, or electricity consumption
+- **Identify available metrics.** Extract the measurable variables (referred to as metrics in the EIA API) for each dataset, such as total revenue, number of customers, or electricity consumption

-- **Preview supported frequencies, units, and facets:** Understand the temporal resolution (e.g., monthly, annual), the measurement units (e.g., kilowatthours or dollars), and the filtering dimensions (facets) required by each dataset (for example, `stateid=CA`, `sectorid=RES`)
+- **Preview supported frequencies, units, and facets.** Understand the temporal resolution (e.g., monthly, annual), the measurement units (e.g., kilowatthours or dollars), and the filtering dimensions (facets) required by each dataset (e.g., `stateid=CA`, `sectorid=RES`)

-- **Flatten nested metadata into a tabular format:** Generate a `pd.DataFrame` where each row represents a possible combination of metric, frequency, and facet values described by the dataset metadata
+- **Flatten nested metadata into a tabular format.** Generate a `pd.DataFrame` where each row corresponds to a unique combination of dataset route, frequency, and metric, along with the list of required facet types (e.g., `stateid`, `sectorid`)

-- **Construct time series query URLs:** Build syntactically correct EIA API URLs to retrieve specific time series, without checking whether those URLs actually return data
+- **Construct time series query URLs.** Build syntactically correct EIA API URLs to retrieve specific time series, without checking whether those URLs actually return data

 ### Understanding facets

-Each dataset defines one or more **facets**, which are categorical filters used to construct valid time series API queries.
+Each dataset defines one or more facets, which are categorical filters used to construct time series API queries.
 A facet includes:

-- A **facet type**, such as `stateid` or `sectorid`
+- A facet type, such as `stateid` or `sectorid`
-- A list of **allowed values**, like `CA`, `TX`, or `OTH`
+- A list of allowed values, like `CA`, `TX`, or `OTH`
-- Optional **descriptive labels** (aliases) for UI display
+- Aliases (user-friendly labels for display)

-To retrieve data for a given dataset, you must supply **exactly one value for each required facet**.
+To retrieve data for a given dataset, you must supply exactly one value for each required facet.
 The required facet types vary across datasets.

 Note: The EIA API does not indicate which combinations of facet values will return data.
 While you can construct syntactically correct URLs using this